Operating in a complex post-military environment, Fiji is home to a thriving feminist hub

 Fiji is a diverse country; gender, caste, location and ethnicity can have powerful impacts on access to education, employment, safety and representation.
 The contributions of Fijian women are significant, yet often remain at the informal or community level.
 Women’s access to formal politics is hampered by gendered role divisions which are common across the Pacific.

 Despite a sizeable agricultural industry, and growing tourism opportunities, one in three Fijians live below the national poverty line of AUD$3.30 a day.
-IWDA’s own deprivation research program, the Individual Deprivation Measure, found substantial effects of gender, urban/rural location, age, disability, and ethnicity on multidimensional deprivation in Fiji.
+IWDA’s own deprivation research program, Equality Insights, found substantial effects of gender, urban/rural location, age, disability, and ethnicity on multidimensional deprivation in Fiji.

 Fiji is already responding to the changing global climate.
 Cyclones such as Ella and Winston, combined with rising sea levels present new and urgent challenges in the 21st century.
 The increase in natural disasters and environmental insecurity in the Pacific creates an urgent need for women’s leadership across Fiji.
 Women play an essential role in supporting communities affected by crises.
 They understand local priorities, needs, realities and provide a vital voice for communities across the country.